mrWh1te/ngLibrary/README.md

     - separate concerns, reduce code risks, promote individual growth
 2) Minimal Time to Interactive (TTI)
     - loading initial and new pages
-3) Don't Reinvent the Wheel
+3) Good Developer Experience (DX)
-    - code reusability by balancing DRY & WET programming principles
+    - balance DRY & WET programming principles, don't reinvent the wheel

 The coding patterns focus first on reducing high cost code risks, then focuses on minimizing Time to Interactive for a smooth User Experience, then reusing code (ie components) when applicable.